X

 Bailey Ober - SP, Minnesota Twins - 87% rostered

 Ober's fantasy managers will have been frustrated with his June numbers.
 After his annual disastrous first start of the year, Ober went on to have a 4-0 W-L record and 2.43 ERA over his next 11 outings.
-In June, Ober has made three starts and been tagged for 16 earned runs (17.1 IP).
+In June, Ober made three starts and was tagged for 16 earned runs (17.1 IP).

-After his second start this month, in which Ober walked a career-high six batters, we found out he's been dealing with some health issues.
+After his second start this month, in which Ober walked a career-high six batters, we discovered he's been dealing with some health issues.
 A hip problem since spring might be the cause of his recent struggles.
 However, it didn't seem to trouble him before June.
 Perhaps it's just getting worse.

 Ober has seen diminished velocity in his fastball this year.
 After averaging 91.7 MPH in 2024, Ober's four-seamer is averaging 90.4 MPH this year.
 His 6'9" frame allows for excellent extension to mitigate the lack of velocity.
 The velocity drop could be explained by a hip issue.